Skip to main content

 - The majority of Queen's students rent a house or apartment with people that they meet in first year.
 Of those initial groupings, very few last beyond second year.

 - Careful housemate selection can minimize possible areas of conflict and putting your expectations in writing ensures that you have a plan for addressing conflict when it occurs.
-The Student Community Relations Office has prepared a Housemate Hunting Worksheet (PDF, 437KB) to help you choose your housemates wisely.
+Take the time to get to know your housemates before agreeing to live with them.
+Do you have similar expectations for house cleanliness, quiet/working hours, and house goals?
+The Off-Campus Living Advisor has prepared a Housemate Hunting Worksheet (PDF, 437KB) to help you choose your housemates wisely.

 - Other students, however, move into pre-existing housing groups for many reasons - whether it's a bid to save rent over the summer months, arrival at Queen's as a late acceptance, transfer or exchange student or a quest to expand your circle of friends.